search ]

 Guidelines for Using ‘rel=canonical’ in the <head> Tag

-This post doesn’t go into the guidelines for each method in the table above, but it does provide some important guidelines for using the rel="canonical" tag in the <head> tag of the site.
+This section covers the most important guidelines for using the rel="canonical" tag in the <head> tag of the site.
 This is because it’s the most common method:

 1. Use the <link> tag in the <head> of the page to indicate that the page is a duplicated copy of another page.